Dreaming About a Dead Person: Meaning

 Grief Processing

-The most common explanation is that your mind is actively processing grief.
-Dreams provide a safe space for your subconscious to work through the pain of loss, even years after the person has died.
+The most common reason is simple: your mind is working through grief.
+Dreams give your subconscious a safe place to feel the pain of loss.
+This can happen even years after the person has died.

 Seeking Guidance

-Deceased loved ones often appear in dreams during times of difficulty or major life decisions.
-Your subconscious may be seeking the wisdom or comfort that person once provided.
+Loved ones who have passed away often show up in dreams during hard times or big decisions.
+Your inner mind may be reaching for the comfort and advice that person once gave you.

 Unfinished Business